Do you want the secret to a good Speech Therapy Session?

-It all comes down to ATTITUDE!
+It all comes down to having positive beliefs!

 When I work with the kids on my caseload, I have developed certain beliefs that make our sessions not only fun, but incredibly educational.